Ignition source

 Some devices do not allow connecting the ignition cable to the device input to transmit the ignition status.
 Instead, they use virtual ignition based on the motion sensor readings or the vehicle's onboard voltage.

 The ignition detection by the movement sensor is convenient if the device is not connected to the vehicle's onboard electrical system.
-However, when the vehicle is towed, the ignition will also be detected as the vehicle moves, although the engine will not start.
+However, when the vehicle is towed, the ignition is also detected as the vehicle moves, although the engine doesn't start.

 The ignition source is selected from a drop-down list.
 If the ignition source is the onboard power supply voltage, the range of values in which the ignition is considered switched on must be selected.